leoshad9/email-extraction/README.md

 # Email Extractor

-This repository contains a Python script for extracting email addresses from a text file and writing the results to a new file.
+This repository contains a Python script designed to extract email addresses from a file.

 ## Prerequisites

 - **Python 3.x**: Ensure Python 3 is installed on your system.
-- **Text File**: The script requires a text file named `text_file.txt` by default, but you can specify a different input file name in the script.
+- **Input File**: The script requires the input file to be in text format (`.txt`) and named as `text_file`.
+Ensure this file is in the same directory as the script.

 ## Script Overview